Skip to main content

 Be Happy With Your Phone Company

-Are you happy (or unhappy) with the quality or reliability of the phone services that you have with your existing phone provider?
-Often, I go to this question because it helps me gain insight into the confidence and satisfaction the client has with the service provider.
+Are you happy (or unhappy) with the quality or reliability of the phone services you have with your existing phone provider?
+I often ask this question because it helps me gain insight into the confidence and satisfaction the client has with the service provider.

-Honestly, I usually expect a customer to tell me how bad the service is and that they want something better.
-It is the primary reason for a customer to start looking for something new.
+I usually expect a customer to tell me how bad the service is and that they want something better.
+It is the primary reason a customer starts looking for something new.

-Keep in mind that learning bad news is sometimes a good thing for all service businesses.
-If you deliver great service (without overcharging), customers typically will not look elsewhere.
+Keep in mind that learning lousy news is sometimes a good thing for all service businesses.
+Customers typically will not look elsewhere if you deliver great service (without overcharging).
 An unhappy customer needs no further motivation to change.

 Having The Right Stuff Is Important

-We have seen over the years that the larger an account is and the longer a customer has used the same provider, the higher the odds are that they may be paying for things they don’t need.
+Over the years, we have seen that the larger an account and the longer a customer has used the same provider, the higher the odds are that they may be paying for things they don’t need.

 Some companies go years paying monthly charges for a service that is never used!
 In other cases, we have seen services being billed that appear to have been unnecessarily over-configured, possibly to help pad a salesperson quota or commission at your expense.

-Periodic audits of your services and capacities are a must for any business that wants to control expenses.
+Periodic audits of your services and capacities are necessary for any business that wants to control expenses.

 Paying a Fair Price For Office Phone Systems

-If the customer says the service has been good but wonders if they are getting a good deal or not, I tell them that the quality of the service is the highest priority.
-However, I also state that paying a fair price for these services is very important as well.
+If the customer says the service has been good but wonders if they are getting a good deal, I tell them that the quality of the service is the highest priority.
+However, I also state that paying a fair price for these services is very important.

 The good news is that you don’t necessarily have to choose between these priorities.
 In most cases, there is a strong sense of competition, especially as the potential size of an account is more substantial.

 If you have been with the same phone company for years, there is a good chance you could save money with another service provider.
 If you are satisfied with the service you are receiving, you can use this knowledge to leverage a better deal.
-Doing so allows you to possibly get the best of both worlds – the same great service and a better price.
+Doing so lets you get the best of both worlds—the same excellent service and a better price.

 If you can negotiate this successfully, you can skip the inconvenience and unknowns of changing over to a new provider.